OHI-Science/ohiprep_v2025/globalprep/spp/v2025/README.md

 Most of the data used in this comes from the IUCN API, which is called on in the scripts. **However, you will need to download the new species range maps from these datasources for step 5:**

 * __Reference__:
     * IUCN 2024.
 The IUCN Red List of Threatened Species.
-Version 2024-1. <http://www.iucnredlist.org>.
+Version 2025-1. <http://www.iucnredlist.org>.
         * Shapefiles available from: https://www.iucnredlist.org/resources/spatial-data-download
-        * __Downloaded__: Aug 18, 2024
+        * __Downloaded__: July 15, 2025
         * Mazu locaton: *: /home/shares/ohi/git-annex/globalprep/_raw_data/iucn_spp

-    *BirdLife International and Handbook of the Birds of the World (2020) Bird species distribution maps of the world.
-Version 2020.1.
-BirdLife International, Cambridge, UK and NatureServe, Arlington, USA. http://datazone.birdlife.org/species/requestdis.
+    *BirdLife International and Handbook of the Birds of the World (2024) Bird species distribution maps of the world.
+Version 2024.2.
+Available at http://datazone.birdlife.org/species/requestdis.
         * Zipped shapefile available from BirdLife International.
-        * __Downloaded__: Feb 26, 2021
+        * __Downloaded__: July 2, 2025
 * __Description__:  Shapefiles containing polygons of assessed species ranges; each shapefile represents all assessed species within a comprehensively-assessed (i.e. >90% assessed) taxonomic group.
 * __Native data resolution__: NA
 * __Time range__: NA